azzamsa/dotfiles/README.md

 - Bright, clean, minimalist design.
 - Keep your anonymity.
 No credential is shown anywhere.
 - uniformity color of the terminal, window manager, status, and command runner.
-- All commands are sticky.
-Easy for your muscle.
-No more strain.
 - More ...

 ## Usage